elena5875/Javagames/README.md

  # Testing

 # Validation:
-  ##  Html: The following Errors were seen during validation using w3 html Vaildator:

-  ##   Warning: Consider adding a lang attribute to the html start tag to declare the language of this document.

-  ##  Info: Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.

-   ##  <link rel="stylesheet" href="assests/css/style.css"/>↩  </h

- ##   Warning: Empty heading.
-  ##  <h1></h1>↩

-#### The mistake has been corrected already.
+  ##  Html: We used the W3validator for my html code.
+It showed no error in the validator

 ##     CSS: I had my CSS code validated thru w3 validator.
-It showed 1 warning and 1 Error
-##   The warning was that imported style sheets are not checked in direct input and file upload modes

-##   The Error was  height Too many values or values are not recognized : 850 px

-##    The Error was corrected afterwards.

  ##   JavaScript
  ## My Java script code was validated using [code beautify](https://codebeautify.org/jsvalidate)